onzfonz/comp227/src/content/1/en/part1d.md

 Remember, submit **all** the exercises of one part **in a single submission**.
 Once you have submitted your solutions for one part, **you cannot submit more exercises to that part anymore**.

-<i>Some of the exercises work on the same application.
+*Some of the exercises work on the same application.
 In these cases, it is sufficient to submit just the final version of the application.
-If you wish, you can make a commit after every finished exercise, but it is not mandatory.</i>
+If you wish, you can make a commit after every finished exercise, but it is not mandatory.*

 **WARNING** create-react-app will automatically turn your project into a git-repository unless you create your application inside of an existing git repository.
 **Most likely you do not want each of your projects to be a separate repository**, so simply run the `rm -rf .git` command at the root of your application.